VamsiKrishnaYadavLoya/Question-and-Answering-Chatbot-Data-Science/README.md

 To access the large data file, please follow this link: https://drive.google.com/file/d/1TsyBkPBxxeX32ETdVbYe_z2yDlsm8i3p/view Since it is a large file I have given the link as suggested by professor
+ Note: For prior to running the wf_ml_evaluation.py update the data_processed folder by uploading file from the above google drive
+      link.
+As github doesn't allow us to upload file larger than 25MB.